mitulpatel224/mitulpatel224/README.md

 - 👀 I’m interested in Application development and design Web, Hybrid, CMS, etc.
 - 🌱 I keep updating my knowledge of Angular, React.JS, and CMS tools.
 - 💞️ I’m looking to collaborate on creating components from JS libraries and frameworks.
-- In addition Angular 2+, ReactJS, Phaser3 are some known frameworks for me.
+- 💡 In addition Angular 2+, ReactJS, Phaser3 are some known frameworks for me.
+- 🤩 Check my practice repos for HTML, CSS, JS, TS, Angular, React, and Vue.
 - 📫 How to reach me mitul.patel224@gmail.com

 <!---